aks-c/Kukkura/README.md

 This is a [Procedural Generator](https://en.wikipedia.org/wiki/Procedural_generation "PG wiki page") based on [Context-Free](https://en.wikipedia.org/wiki/Context-free_grammar "CFG wiki page") rule systems.

+For more information on the project, and stuff like how to use it and tutorials, visit the project [Wiki](https://github.com/aks-c/Kukkura/wiki).

 The gist of it:
 - You specify some rules as input (in a bunch of `JSON` files).
 - Those rules describe how you want to manipulate some initial set of symbols.